-The College provides purpose-built accommodation for graduates in two buildings: the Graduate Annexe, St Cross Road and Hollybush Row.
+The College provides purpose-built accommodation for graduates in two buildings: St Cross Annexe and Hollybush Row.

 Where are the Rooms Located?

-St Cross Annexe is a short distance from the main College.
-Accommodation is laid out in clusters of five bed-sitting rooms, sharing two shower rooms and a well equipped kitchen.
-Cooking utensils are not supplied.
-The Standard rooms are approximately 150-160 square feet and there is access to a communal garden, cycle storage and a laundry.
-For guidance, fees range from £7,754 (N) band per annum for a standard room and £8,908 (M) band per annum for an en-suite room.
+St Cross Annexe is a short distance from the main college site.
+Accommodation is laid out in clusters of four and five bed flats, sharing two shower rooms and a well equipped kitchen.
+Standard rooms are approximately 150-160 square feet and there is access to a communal garden, cycle storage and a laundry.
+For guidance, fees range from £8,611 (band N) for a standard room and £9,906 (band M) for an ensuite room, both on 50 week tenancies.

 What Will I Need to Bring With Me?